ibrahimsaggaf/EGsCL/README.md

 ### The code
 Here we briefly describe each `.py` file in the **code** folder.

-`main.py` Runs the AGsCL method.
+`main.py` Runs the EGsCL method.

-`model.py` Includes the implementation of AGsCL.
+`model.py` Includes the implementation of EGsCL.

 `data.py` Reads and preprocesses the given dataset.